ilovetocode2019/Highlight/installation.md

     On Windows you can run `py bot.py` in the command line.
 On Linux/Mac you can run `python3 bot.py` in the terminal.

-    You need to keep the command running for the bot to stay online.
-If you can't run this on your own machine, I recommend getting a cheap VPS, and running the bot with a process manager like [systemd](https://en.wikipedia.org/wiki/Systemd).
+    You need to keep running the bot in order to keep it online.
+If you can't run it on your own machine, I recommend renting a cheap VPS, and running the bot with a process manager like [systemd](https://en.wikipedia.org/wiki/Systemd).
     {: .note }

 ## What's Next?